Media, PA Accelerated Rehabilitative Disposition (ARD) Lawyer

 When you face prosecution for drinking and driving, and it’s the first time you have been charged, you may be eligible for a diversionary program known as Accelerated Rehabilitative Disposition, or ARD.
 The program is designed to promote and reward rehabilitation, rather than punishment.
 If you successfully complete the requirements of ARD, you can have all charges dismissed and have the conviction expunged from your criminal record.
 You want an experienced lawyer to review your case, help determine whether you qualify for ARD, and make certain you get the benefits afforded by the program.

-At the Law Offices of John E. Kusturiss Jr. in Media, we fight for the rights of people in eastern Pennsylvania and New Jersey, who face DUI prosecution.
-Attorney Kusturiss is a former prosecutor who understands how the state approaches DUI cases, including prosecutions involving first-time offenders.
-Attorney Kusturiss has more than 30 years of criminal law experience.
+Kusturiss Law, located in Media, Pennsylvania, has experienced criminal defense attorneys who will tenaciously protect your rights in a theft crimes prosecution.
+Attorney John E. Kusturiss, Jr. (of counsel to the firm since January 2019) and Alyssa Kusturiss Poole are former prosecutors who know how the state prepares criminal cases and know how to approach DUI cases, including prosecutions involving first-time offenders.
+Our attorneys have more than 35 years of criminal law experience.
 Let us use our skill, knowledge and resources to protect your rights.
 Contact us by e-mail or call us at (610) 565-0240 for an appointment.
 We serve Media, Springfield, Chester, Upper Darby, Ridley Park, Newtown Square, & Havertown, PA.

 HELPING YOU GET THE BENEFITS AVAILABLE UNDER THE ARD PROGRAM